What is Muscular

 Muscular Dystrophy Causes

-Cell Therapy has a promising potential to transmit progressive muscle proteins and restore the stem pool, thus, being the right muscular dystrophy treatment in India approach due to MD’s for deteriorative nature.
+Regenerative Medicine has a promising potential to transmit progressive muscle proteins and restore the stem pool, thus, being the right muscular dystrophy treatment in India approach due to MD’s for deteriorative nature.

 bone marrow-derived cells have the capacity to convert into any type of body cell and undergo self regeneration.
 The capacity of adult muscle to undertake renewal is largely credited to a distinctive subpopulation of muscle cells, called satellite cells.
 These cells are believed to be the chief cell type associated with skeletal muscle regeneration.